 After planning and creating the concept, there is the last stage: optimizing the route which involves refining the experience and ensuring ease of use.
 Here is what your team can do to polish the result:

-Instead of reinventing the wheel, you can use standard layouts for building navigation structures:
+Instead of reinventing the wheel, you can use standard layouts for building app layout and navigation design:

 Slide-in menus: they are commonly used for mobile navigation when there are numerous sub-items.
 It involves a comprehensive menu of options that slide in horizontally from the side.
 The point is that they allow for a larger number of navigation options to be displayed.
 Especially if you have limited screen space.